janetschel/janetschel/README.md

 </p>

 ✨ Thank you ✨ for reading everything on here
+If you want to read more things I wrote, visit my [blog](http://www.janetschel.de/) (WIP)